maxxiimo/the-front-end-manifesto/information-architecting.md

 #### Image Placeholders

-Image placeholders in different sizes and styles are also plentiful (the second link will give you a pretty compreshensive list to choose from):
+Image placeholders in different sizes and styles are also plentiful (the second link will give you a pretty comprehensive list to choose from):

 - [The Ruby Toolbox][Toolbox 2]
 - [List of Dummy Image Generators][Image Generators]